Palacio de los Capitanes Generales, Antigua Guatemala

 The Captain General Palace, or Palacio de los Capitanes Generales, is a large building localed in the Central Square of Antigua Guatemala.
 It serves as the headquarters of the Guatemala Institute of Tourism, the Antigua Tourism Association, National Police and the Sacatepquez Department government.
+It also houses the National Museum of Guatemalan Art.

 History

 In the southeast corner of the Central Plaza, is located the first two-story building constructed in 1558.
 Made with a wooden floor and arches that support the whole structure.
 The General Captaincy of Guatemala was governed from this building, and inside it all the government, administrative and military offices worked there.
 The General Captain's, life was full of luxuries for himself, his family and friends.
 Construction of the Captain General residence and the Real Audiencia member began in 1558.
 The building also lodged the Royal Tax office, jail, Army headquarters, horse facilities and warehouses.

 By 1678, the Captain General Palace was already a two-story building, with a wooden main entrance and columns.